 There are two dangers Christians might face with false teachers.
 The first is that they may lose their stability.
-Instability will unhinge our souls.
-Our souls will become like the wave of the sea driven with the wind and tossed.
+Instability will unhinge their souls.
+Their souls will become like the wave of the sea driven with the wind and tossed.

 The word “steadfastness” means to set firmly and carries the idea of fixedness.
 It is a state of security and safety.
 Peter is saying that his readers should get a firm hold on the Word of God.

 “For though I am absent in the flesh, yet I am with you in spirit, rejoicing to see your good order and the steadfastness of your faith in Christ” (Colossians2:5).

 This phrase is not referring to falling from salvation but falling from stability in the faith.
 God can keep us from falling.